hwi/HWIOAuthBundle/Resources/doc/2-configuring_resource_owners.md

 ===================================
 HWIOAuthBundle creates a dedicated service for each resource owner you want to use in your application.
 These resource owners will be used in the oauth firewall.
-The bundle ships several preconfigured resource owners that only need little configuration.
+The bundle ships several pre-configured resource owners that only need little configuration.

 - [Facebook](2x-facebook.md)